 We offer bereavement support for anyone who is bereaved, regardless of age, disability, gender, race, religion, or sexual orientation, and no matter whenever or however the death occurred.

-Our Bereavement Support Volunteers are drawn from different backgrounds who undergo special training in the process of grieving and working with bereaved people.
+Our Bereavement Volunteers are drawn from different backgrounds who undergo special training in the process of grieving and working with bereaved people.
 Some have undergone more specialised training to enable them to work with all areas of bereavement including suicide, sudden death, the death of a child, stillbirth, neonatal and miscarriage.
-Our volunteers are also trained to work in with bereaved prisoners.
-They receive ongoing training in their work.
-All volunteers have police checks carried out on them.
+Some of our volunteers are trained to work with bereaved prisoners.
+All volunteers receive ongoing training and regular supervision, and all volunteers have police checks carried out on them.

-Our Bereavement Support Volunteers are professionally trained to the highest Cruse national standards.
+Our Bereavement Volunteers are trained to the highest Cruse standards.
 Anything you share with them is entirely confidential.
 Volunteers must attend meetings where their work is supervised, to make sure you are getting the best care.

-The volunteer is there to listen and help you work through your grief; there is no limit on how many sessions you can have.
-Cruse uses counselling to help you find your personal way through grief.
+The volunteer is there to listen and help you work through your grief.
+There is no limit on how many sessions you can have.
+We are here to help you find your personal way through grief.

 Children and Young People

 We offer one-to-one support for children and young people, as well as an annual residential weekend and regular social activities through our CruzKids groups.

 If you would like to register for one-to-one support, please visit out Get Support page.

 We are occasionally able to run support groups, where you are able to talk things over with people who have had similar experiences to you, along with the help of trained and experienced Bereavement Volunteers.
 These groups can only run if there are enough members or if enough people have expressed an interest in attending.
 If no groups are available when you contact us, we can always offer one-to-one support.